samepage-network/samepage.network/docs/roam/install.md

 The stable version of the SamePage extension is still under review for RoamDepot.
 Subscribe to our newsletter to be notified when the extension is live!

 ## Installing the Development version

+Click [this link](https://github.com/samepage-network/roam-samepage/releases/download/2.0.7/roam-samepage.zip) to download the latest development version of the SamePage extension for Roam.

 After downloading the extension from SamePage, extract the zip into a folder.
 That folder could be stored anywhere on your computer.